In this blog post (updated February/March 2022), I share my experience with the Simple Practice Electronic Health Record (EHR).

 Simple Practice Review originally published October 2020 (edited January/February/March 2022)

 I highly recommend simplifying your private practice by using an EHR as soon as you can afford it.
-If you or your clients get reimbursed for psychotherapy services, you almost can’t afford NOT to.
+You almost can’t afford NOT to.

 For the cost of perhaps one session’s reimbursement per month (depending on your fees), you can present your practice to clients professionally with an EHR Client Portal with all of its benefits including e-signature forms, signatures on treatment plans and other documents, and streamline your practice management to save significant time, money, and stress.